Housing Policy Explained (1/4) - Banks Over Homes

 On St Patrick’s Day of that year, Anglo Irish Bank, the third biggest bank in the state, had a staggering €1,000,000,000 (€1bn) wiped from its share value.

-On September 28th the crisis came to a head as senior members of government, top civil servants and bank executives met late into the night.
+On the 28th of September the crisis came to a head as senior members of government, top civil servants and bank executives met late into the night.
 By morning Fianna Fáil and The Green Party had taken the extraordinary and unprecedented decision to guarantee the deposits and liabilities of the entire private banking sector.

 The guarantee put the public on the hook for an estimated liability of €440,000,000,000 (€440bn).
 At the time that was nine times greater than the entire national debt and equated to roughly €100,000 of debt risk for every man, woman and child in the state.